+Updated October 2023.
 We tend to let the short and chilly winter days keep us indoors, almost without even realizing it, and suddenly we’re limiting our outside time to just skiing and snowboarding.
-But one day while at a dog’s birthday barbecue by Alta Lake (yes, you’re reading that right- we really love dogs in Whistler) I realized how much we’re missing out on.
-With a little prep and the right layers we can enjoy the same little things we love about summer in winter – like sharing a meal outdoors with friends.
+But with a little prep and the right layers we can enjoy the same little things we love about summer in the colder months – like sharing a meal outdoors with friends over a winter picnic.

 With so many grab and go food options in Whistler you can still picnic even if you don’t have a kitchenette in your accommodation.
 So, what do you need?
 Snow pants, snow boots or snowshoes, a winter jacket and a blanket (wool or other sturdy material) if you have it.
 Plus, hand/boot warmers, gloves, toque or other extra layers depending on the temperature and a headlamp or lantern if you’re staying out for alpenglow.
 A little inspiration doesn’t hurt either, enjoy and check out our 5 suggestions for picnic locations and provisions below:

 The picnic tables are still there!
 They just might be wearing a layer of snow depending on the day.
 Bring a car snow brush with you if there’s a light dusting or forgo the tables all together in favour of a snow bank.
 Meadow Park offers some of the best views of the Coast Mountains from the valley.
 It’s also still easily accessible by bus or foot in the winter (check out our winter walking tips here).